Table of Contents

 This is especially true if you have a cat since cats can often cause these ulcers by scratching a dog's eye.

-Corneal ulcers in dogs are treated with topical antibiotics or anti-fungal dog eye drops and ointments.
+Corneal ulcers in dogs are treated with an antibiotic eye drop solution or topical ointments.
 Additionally, the topical medication for the pain (atropine, for example).

 In some cases, you will also use systemic oral non-steroidal anti-inflammatory drugs (NSAIDs).